elprogramador007/holberton-system_engineering-devops/0x00-shell_basics/README.md

 # holberton-system_engineering-devops

 ## 0x00.
-Shell, basics Day 1 at Holberton school
+Shell, Learning a little more

 [0-current_working_directory](./0-current_working_directory) - Write a script that prints the absolute path name of the current working directory.